-Static groundwater was not encountered during our explorations.
-Based on a review of regional groundwater logs available from the Washington State Department of Ecology, we anticipate that the static groundwater level is present at a depth greater than 25 feet bgs.
+Static groundwater was not encountered at the time of excavation to the depths explored.
+Based on a review of regional groundwater logs available from the Washington State Department of Ecology, we anticipate that the static groundwater level is present at a depth greater than 20 feet bgs.
 Please note that groundwater levels can fluctuate during the year depending on climate, irrigation season, extended periods of precipitation, drought, and other factors.